-As of July 8th, providers can see CDCP clients without full enrolment in the plan.
+Providers can see CDCP clients without full enrolment in the plan.

 For any questions, call 1-888-888-8110 from Monday to Friday 7:00am to 6:00pm local time.

 How can a CDCP oral health provider submit claims?

 Claims can be submitted through Electronic Data Interchange (EDI).
 As of November 2024, both EDI and paper claims will be processed.